Roll20/help.roll20.net/_posts/2012-06-22-optimizing-performance.md

 category: troubleshooting
 ---

+As far as most gaming-related applications go, Roll20 has very low network and graphical performance requirements.
+The vast majority of our users never need to worry about any of the following.
+However, if you (or one of your players) has a very slow Internet connection or a very old computer, these tips may help you have a smoother time playing.

 Roll20 is a web-based application, and as such there are two primary performance considerations: the speed of the network connection, and the speed of the graphics rendering on the client's computer.

 **Note**: Your own individual results may (and probably will) vary from other people playing in your game.
 If you're the GM designing the Roll20 Campaign, you'll want to keep the worst performing client (which may not be you) in mind.
 Just becuase a 500 unit by 500 unit map scrolls smoothly on your computer doesn't mean it will work well for your player with a 4-year-old machine.